 Graduate School regulations forbid the awarding of more than six hours.
 Two-thirds of the courses taken by a PhD candidate within the department prior to the comprehensive examination must be at the 8000 or 9000 level.
 These may, and probably will, include History 8085 (Problems), HIST 8410 (Independent Readings PhD Exam), HIST 9089 (Research), but not HIST 9090 (Dissertation Research).

 Every doctoral student who earned his /her master’s degree at another institution must take HIST 8480, Historiography, unless excused by the director of graduate studies.
-History 8480 is offered every spring semester.
+History 8480 is offered regularly.

 Foreign Languages and Historical Research Techniques

 PhD candidates must demonstrate abilities in foreign languages and/or historical research skills appropriate to the completion of a doctoral dissertation in their proposed field of research.
 There are four different ways a student may fulfill this requirement.
 Which one is chosen depends on the area of his/her research interest.
 The advisor and committee must approve the method for fulfilling this requirement.

 Candidates planning to write a doctoral dissertation in ancient history must demonstrate their competence in Greek and Latin, together with at least two modern languages (usually French and German).

 For the ancient language, competence will be shown either by the successful completion of a translation examination designed by a history department faculty member with knowledge of the relevant language, or by the completion of upper-level courses in the department of classical studies, or by other such proof as the advisor and other members of the advisory committee deem appropriate.